 Simple yet the most tastiest.

 Puliyodare or Puliyogare is a common preparation down South.
 Very popular delicacy in Andhra, Tamil Nadu and Karnataka.
 It is a simple rice preparation but full of tangy tamarind flavor.
 The crunch of lentils makes it very tasty.
+Recipe of masala rice helps you transform bland rice into magic.
+Whether you add tamarind lemon or tomatoes.
+Each has its own fan following.
+Helps you a lot when you have less time on hands to cook.

 Nowadays paste or mix is available everywhere.
 However, it tastes better when we make it from scratch.